Paris attacks heighten security fears for 2016 Rio Olympics

 Brazil is about do away with a longstanding hurdle to fuller security ties with the United States by moving to make terrorism a crime punishable with up to 24 years in prison.

-Until recently, the centre-left parties in power had been reluctant to define terrorism as a crime because many senior politicians, including Rousseff, as a youth took part in guerrilla groups that were labelled as terrorists by the military dictatorship that ruled Brazil for two decades.
+Until recently, the center-left parties in power had been reluctant to define terrorism as a crime because many senior politicians, including Rousseff, as a youth took part in guerrilla groups that were labeled as terrorists by the military dictatorship that ruled Brazil for two decades.

 But now, they want to eliminate hurdles that would keep them from extraditing suspected terrorists or make Brazil a haven for criminals seeking refuge.